Hong Kong lawmakers urge ban on bitcoin as scam victims turn to police

 But the rising popularity of bitcoin, unregulated in many places including Hong Kong, has stoked concern it can be used as a vehicle to launder money and finance militant groups.

-A middle-aged woman, who identified herself as Grace, said she had re-mortgaged her apartment to invest HK$ 1.6 million with MyCoin to realize her dream of setting up her own company.
+A middle-aged woman, who identified herself as Grace, said she had re-mortgaged her apartment to invest HK$ 1.6 million with MyCoin to realise her dream of setting up her own company.